jahan-addison/gridpaste/HOWTO.md

 ![](http://puu.sh/balB7/4904e384f8.png)

 * Keep in mind that zooming in or out on the board is recorded (and undoable) which can become quite handy for large structures

+* Gridpaste works on tablets that are the size of the ipad or Galaxy Note 10.1!